mohammadhasananisi/Google-Speech-Recognition/README.md

     .\env\Scripts\activate
 </pre>

-if you

-If you do not understand, you can go to your home virtual environment from [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+**If you do not understand, you can go to your home virtual environment from [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)**